 The Board, and me as its Chair, have been very well served by the Probation and Parole Officers [PPO's].
-We have met many of them, in actual visits to the Casuarina and Palmerston offices, and by Zoom meetings with the offices in Katherine, Tennant Creek and Alice Springs.
-Depending on the availability of funds, we expect to visit all regional offices physically in 2023.
-Our Secretariat provides training for the PPO's.
+We have met many of them, in actual visits to the Casuarina and Palmerston offices, and by meetings with the offices in Katherine, Nhulunbuy, Tennant Creek and Alice Springs.
+Our Secretariat provides training for the PPOs.
 They are invited, from time to time, to attend Board Meetings at which they can see the manner and the care with which their reports and recommendations are considered.